DiegoPortoJaccottet/manual-tree-of-thought/README.md

 This repository explores Tree-of-Thought prompting without using code to keep track of the nodes (asking the LLM to do this by itself).

+In my experiments, sometimes I've achieved better results with Anthropic rather than OpenAI.

 ## Usage

 ### Step 1